kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-rules.md

 In Graql the left-hand-side of the rule is required to be a conjunctive pattern, whereas the right-hand-side should contain a single pattern.

-A classic reasoning example is the ancestor example: the two Graql rules R1 and R2 stated below define the ancestor relationship which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relation whereas the second generation hop is captured by an ancestor relation.
+A classic reasoning example is the ancestor example: the two Graql rules R1 and R2 stated below define the ancestor relationship which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relation and the second generation hop is captured by an ancestor relation.

 ```graql
 $R1 isa inference-rule,